 Evaluation of Research Work and Thesis: Students are expected to identify their Thesis Supervisor(s) within one month of joining the program so that PG Student Progress Committee (PSPC) can be formed and student can start research work from beginning of the program.
 Progress of the M.S. thesis will be monitored by PSPC through CERP to be conducted at the end of every semester with preferably Mid Semester evaluation also.
 Final evaluation of M.S. thesis will be done by at-least one External Examiner.
 Student must have one journal publication in SCI index from his/ her M.S. thesis for completion of the degree.
 Final evaluation of MS thesis will be done by at-least one Professor or equivalent level External Examiner from outside the Institute but within India.
-Student must have one journal publication in SCI index for the degree.
+Student must have one journal publication in SCI index from his/ her MS thesis for completion of the degree.

-Course Code Course Name Contact Hours (L-T-P) Credits
+Course Code Course Name Contact Hours Credits

+(L-T-P)

 ZZ XXX Elective-I X-X-X 3

 ZZ XXX Elective-II X-X-X 3

 ZZ XXX Elective-III X-X-X 3

 ME 697 PG Seminar Course 0-2-0 2

 ME 791 M S Thesis (Stage-1) 0-0-14 7

-Total minimum credits ear ned during the semester 18
+Total minimum credits earned during the semester

-HS 641 English Communication Skills 2-0-2 Non-credit course
+HS 641 English Communication Skills 2-0-2 Non-credit course (with

-(with PP/NP grade)
+PP/NP grade)

-Course Code Course Name Contact Hours (L-T-P) Credits ME 792 MS Thesis (Stage-II) 0-0-36 18 Total minimum credits earned during the semester 18
+Course Code Course Name Contact Hours (L-T-P) Credits ME 792 MS Thesis (Stage-II) 0-0-36 18 Total minimum credits earned during the semester

-Course Code Course Name Contact Hours (L-T-P) Credits

-ME 793 MS Thesis (Stage-III) 0-0-36 18
+Course Code Course Name Contact Hours (L-T-P) Credits ME 793 MS Thesis (Stage-III) 0-0-36 18 Total minimum credits earned during the semester

-18